+Cherry Creek watershed: consists of all lands that drain into the following: (a) the mainstem of Cherry Creek, from the source of East and West Cherry Creek to the inlet of Cherry Creek Reservoir (Segment 1), including alluvial groundwater; (b) Cherry Creek Reservoir (Segment 2), including alluvial groundwater; (c) all tributaries to Cherry Creek, including wetlands and alluvial groundwater, from the sources of East and West Cherry Creeks (parts of Segment 4); and all lakes and reservoirs in the Cherry Creek Reservoir watershed (Segment 5, in part) as described in the Classifications and Numeric Standards - South Platte River Watershed, Regulation #38 (5 CCR 1002-38).
+The Cherry Creek watershed is delineated in Figure 1 attached to this regulation.
 Classified State Water: A classified state water is a state water with a classification in the Classification and Numeric Standards Regulation for each of the seven river basins in Colorado.
 Classifications for each segment within the river basin can be found in the numeric and standards table for each basin regulation.

 Common Plan of Development or Sale: A contiguous area where multiple separate and distinct construction activities may be taking place at different times on different schedules, but remain related.
-The Division has determined that “contiguous” means construction activities located in close proximity to each other (within ¼ mile).
+The division has determined that “contiguous” means construction activities located in close proximity to each other (within ¼ mile).

 Construction activity: Refers to ground surface disturbing and associated activities (land disturbance), which include, but are not limited to, clearing, grading, excavation, demolition, installation of new or improved haul roads and access roads, staging areas, stockpiling of fill materials, and borrow areas.
 Construction does not include routine maintenance to maintain the original line and grade, hydraulic capacity, or original purpose of the facility.
 Activities to conduct repairs that are not part of regular maintenance or for replacement are construction activities and are not routine maintenance.
-Repaving activities where underlying and/or surrounding soil is cleared, graded, or excavated as part of the repaving operation are considered construction activities unless they are an excluded site under Part I.E.4.c.i.
+Construction activity does not include roadway maintenance.
+Repaving activities where underlying and/or surrounding soil is cleared, graded, or excavated as part of the repaving operation are considered construction activities unless they are an excluded site under Part I.E.3.a.i.
 Construction activity is from initial ground breaking to final stabilization regardless of ownership of the construction activities.

+Composite: A composite sample is a minimum of 4 grab samples collected at equally spaced 2 hour intervals and proportioned according to flow.

 Construction Dewatering: Discharge of groundwater, surface water, and stormwater that has mixed with the groundwater and/or surface water (i.e. commingled stormwater runoff) that has come into contact with applicable construction activities.

 Contiguous: Within 0.25 miles.

-Control Measure: Any best management practice or other method used to prevent or reduce the discharge of pollutants to waters of the state.
+Control Measure: Any best management practice or other method used to prevent or reduce the discharge of pollutants to state waters.
 Control measures include, but are not limited to best management practices.
 Control measures can include other methods such as the installation, operation, and maintenance of structure controls and treatment devices.

 Control Measure Requiring Routine Maintenance: Any control measure that is still operating in accordance with its design and the requirements of this permit, but requires maintenance to prevent associated potential for failure during a runoff event.
-See also inadequate control measure.
+See also Inadequate control measure.

-Discharge: Discharge: The discharge of pollutants as defined in section 25-8-103(3) C.R.S.
+Discharge: The discharge of pollutants as defined in section 25-8-103(3) C.R.S.
 For the purposes of this permit, discharges do not include land application or discharges to the ground.

 Discharge of a Pollutant: The introduction or addition of a pollutant into state waters.
 See 25-8-103(3) C.R.S.